 The STAR program is a collaboration between the MU Department of Psychological Sciences and the Wellness Resources Center.
 The intervention is delivered by staff clinicians of the MU Psychological Sciences Clinic.

-The program consists of four one-on-one sessions at the Psychological Services Center (211 S. 8th St.) Please arrive 30 minutes early for the first session to complete paperwork.
+The program consists of four one-on-one sessions at the Psychological Services Center (211 S. 8th St.) In addition, participants complete an online evaluation six weeks after their STAR sessions.

 The first two sessions will include personalized feedback about drinking behaviors, goal-setting, and a collaborative review of a recent drinking episode.